Stock Profit/Loss Calculator

 Your cost basis is typically the purchase price per share plus any commissions or fees paid to acquire the stock.
 If you bought shares at different times, you may use specific identification, FIFO (first in, first out), or average cost methods.
 Cost basis determines your taxable capital gain or loss when you sell.

-Realized gains or losses occur when you actually sell a stock — the profit or loss becomes "real" and may be subject to taxes.
+Realized gains or losses occur when you actually sell a stock.
+The profit or loss becomes "real" and may be subject to taxes.
 Unrealized gains or losses are paper gains — the value of your holdings has changed but you have not yet sold, so no taxable event has occurred.

 This calculator shows your gross profit or loss and factors in trading commissions, but does not calculate taxes.
 Capital gains taxes depend on your holding period (short-term vs long-term), tax bracket, and filing status.
 Use our Capital Gains Tax Calculator for tax estimation.